bytescale/bytescale-legal-docs/terms-of-service.md

 ## 9. Indemnification

-You agree to indemnify, defend and hold harmless Bytescale, its subsidiaries, affiliates, partners, officers, directors, employees, agents, and contractors, licensors, and suppliers from and against any and all claims, costs, demands, damages, liabilities, or expenses, including, without limitation, reasonable attorneys' fees, arising from or related to: (a) your access to or use of the Services, (b) your User Content, including infringement or misappropriation claims related to your User Content, (c) your breach of this Agreement or any applicable law or regulation, (d) any actual, prospective, completed or terminated service between you and a third party, or (e) your negligence or intentional misconduct.
+You agree to indemnify, defend and hold harmless Bytescale, its subsidiaries, affiliates, partners, officers, directors, employees, agents, and contractors, licensors, and suppliers from and against any and all claims, costs, demands, damages, liabilities, or expenses, including, without limitation, reasonable attorneys' fees, arising from or related to: (a) your access to or use of the Services, (b) your access to or use of any content or software available through the Services (c) your User Content, including infringement or misappropriation claims related to your User Content, (d) your breach of this Agreement or any applicable law or regulation, (e) any actual, prospective, completed or terminated service between you and a third party, or (f) your negligence or intentional misconduct.
 You will reimburse us for reasonable attorneys’ fees and expenses, and will pay the amount of any adverse final judgment or settlement associated with the claims described above.

 ## 10. Warranty Disclaimer